quantumblacklabs/kedro-ui/src/components/search-bar/Readme.md

 Search bar component, used (usually in addition with a results box) for user search.

 ```
+import SearchBar from 'components/search-bar';

 <SearchBar theme='light'/>
 ```

 ```
+import SearchBar from 'components/search-bar';

 const styleParent = {
   display: 'flex',
   flexDirection: 'column'